Skip to Content

 Students may choose elective courses to suit their individual interests.
 They may use as electives any MGMT, ECON or OBHR courses or credits that they have NOT used for filling other requirements.

-The Online MS Economics program at the Daniels School of Business helps students elevate their careers with critical expertise to draw insights through econometrics, machine learning, and applying financial and economic theory to make informed decisions that predict trends that influence industries and organizations.
+The Online MS Economics program at the Daniels School of Business helps students elevate their careers with critical expertise to draw insights through econometrics, machine learning, and applying financial and economic theory to make informed decisions that predict trends that influence industries, organizations and governing/regulating bodies.
 With a wide variety of electives, you’ll be able to specialize, furthering your career and reaching your aspirations.

 Want to Learn More?

-If you would like to receive more information about the Online MS Economics program at Purdue, please fill out the form and a program specialist will be in touch.
+If you would like to receive more information about the Online MS Economics program at Purdue, please fill out the form and an enrollment specialist will be in touch.

 We are available to meet with you virtually to discuss how your goals align with our curriculum, community, student experiences, and outcomes to determine if Purdue is the right fit for you!